IntersectMBO/cardano-updates/blog/2022-10-05-consensus.md

 ## High level summary

-This week, the consensus team worked on improving the performance of the ChainSync jumping logic, which is needed for Genesis.
+During the past two weeks, the consensus team worked on improving the performance of the ChainSync jumping logic, which is needed for Genesis.
 We also rewrote the implementation of the mempool in the UTxO HD prototype which solved the issues that prevented us from running system level benchmarks.
 Also on the UTxO HD front, we have an improved implementation of the sequence-of-differences (a crucial piece of UTxO HD), and we also elaborated a test sign-off list for the UTxO HD feature.

 ## Executive summary